 1. What is Georgia Foreign LLC Registration?

-Georgia foreign LLC registration applies when a limited liability
+Georgia Foreign LLC registration applies when

-formed outside the State of Georgia wants to legally conduct business within Georgia.
+Georgia wants to legally conduct business within Georgia.
+The

-The term "foreign" does not mean international.
-It simply means your
+term "foreign" does not mean international.

-created under the laws of another U.S. state or a non-U.S. jurisdiction.
+U.S. state or a non-U.S. jurisdiction.

-To operate legally, the out-of-state LLC must obtain authorization from the Georgia
+To operate legally, the out-of-state LLC must obtain

-Secretary of State.
+authorization from the Georgia Secretary of State.
+This

-This authorization is granted through filing a
+authorization is granted through filing a

-Foreign Limited Liability Company Application for Registration,
+Foreign Limited Liability Company Application for

-which results in approval to transact business in Georgia.
+Registration, which results in approval to transact business in Georgia.

-2. When is Georgia foreign LLC registration required?
+2. When is Georgia Foreign LLC registration required?

-Georgia law requires foreign LLC registration when your business is considered to be transacting business in Georgia.
+Georgia law requires Foreign LLC registration when your business is considered to be transacting business in Georgia.
 While Georgia statutes do not provide a single bright-line definition, common activities that typically trigger registration include:

 - Maintaining a physical office, warehouse, or storefront in Georgia